Wall Street's rally runs out of gas, leaving indexes lower

 Investors are looking for signs that the economy is slowing enough to allow central banks a reason to ease up on rate hikes.
 Some signs this week included a tamer rate hike by Australia's central bank and a U.S. report showing that the number of available jobs plummeted in August.

-“We’ve heard about companies that while they’re not laying people off they are reducing the number of jobs available,” said Sam Stovall, chief investment strategist at CFRA.
+“We’ve heard about companies that while they’re not laying people off they are reducing the number of jobs available,” Stovall said.
 “So, the higher rates and higher inflation certainly are having their effect on hiring.”

 Employment has been a particularly strong area of the economy and any signs that the hot job market is cooling could mean that inflation might follow.
 Analysts have said such hopes may be premature.
 A report on U.S. job growth at private employers came in stronger than expected Wednesday, as did a report on the services sector.